lob/lob-address-elements/README.md

             messages: {
                 primary_line: 'Please provide a primary street address.',
-                city_state_zip: 'Please provide a Zip Code or a valid City and State.', zip:'The Zip Code must be in a valid zip or zip+4 format.',
+                city_state_zip: 'Please provide a Zip Code or a valid City and State.',
+                zip: 'Please provide a valid Zip Code.',
                 undeliverable: 'The address could not be verified.
 Please reconfirm your input.',
                 deliverable_missing_unit: 'Please provide a Suite or Unit.',
                 deliverable_unnecessary_unit: 'The provided Suite or Unit is unnecessary.',
                 deliverable_incorrect_unit: 'The Unit appears to be incorrect.
 Please confirm and resubmit.',
+                notify: 'The address has been standardized.',
-                confirm: 'Your address was standardized during verification.
-Please confirm the changes and resubmit.',
+                confirm: 'The address has been standardized.
+Please confirm and resubmit.',
                 DEFAULT: 'Unknown Error.
 The address could not be verified.'
             }
         };